chrisi51/tesla-order-status/README.md

 During the summary, additional details such as the delivery center and financing partner are shown to provide more context.

+In the folder `option-codes` all known tesla option codes are stored.
+You can put in your own json files to extend the list.
+Files get loaded in alphabetic order and last occurence of any option codes win.

+## History
+I tried to create a function, which will remember all changes between your runs.
+So if there is any change in a new run, it will get logged in a separate `tesla_order_history.json`.
+The Order Information screen will always show you the current data but below that you will see the history of your runs with changing data.

 ## Preview

 #### Main information